 Lost in your quest to find e-commerce landing page inspiration?
 You’re in the right spot.

-In this post, I have collated the best e-commerce landing page examples that will inspire your own landing pages.
+E-commerce landing pages are an essential part of any online store's marketing strategy.
+In this post, we collated the best e-commerce landing page examples that will inspire your landing pages.

 An e-commerce landing page is a website page where an online store owner attempts to convert a visitor into a customer.
-A landing page may be product- or service-specific, as well as being highly targeted to a specific geographic area or customer demographic.
+A landing page may be product or service specific and highly targeted to a specific geographic area or customer demographic.

-A landing page for an e-commerce website is usually designed specifically for one product or service, rather than being a general introduction to the company and its products, as would be found on the home page.
+A landing page for an e-commerce website is usually designed specifically for one product or service rather than a general introduction to the company and its products, as found on the home page.

-This means that it will generally contain much more specific information about the product or service on offer than a general site introduction would.
-In addition, landing pages often use effective copywriting to persuade visitors to purchase products or services that they were not necessarily looking for before arriving at the site.
+This means that it will generally contain much more specific information about the product or service offered than a general site introduction.
+In addition, landing pages often use effective copywriting to persuade visitors to purchase products or services they were not necessarily looking for before arriving at the site.

 Good to Know: The average landing page conversion rate is 2.35%.